dcreager/clogger/docs/api.rst

    Set the :ref:`format string <format-string>` to use to render each log message.
 If this variable is set to an invalid format string, the :c:func:`clog_setup_logging` function will return an error.

+.. envvar:: CLOG_CHANNELS

+   A comma-separated list of log channels that should be displayed.
+Any log message with a channel not in this list will be silently dropped.
+If this variable is not set, all log messages will be displayed.